 The Bylaws for a corporation or the operating agreement for a limited liability company (“LLC”) set forth the rules for operating the entity.
 These documents are not filed with the State Corporation Commission and can be amended at any time by the business owners without having to file anything with the Commission.
-We provide bylaws for corporations and operating agreements for LLCs.
+We provide operating agreements for LLCs and bylaws for corporations under two of our three plans for each kind of entity.

 You must check with your tax advisor to determine which entity is best suited to your needs from a tax perspective.
 The S Corporation and the C Corporation are both corporations under Virginia law, but differ in their tax consequences under the Internal Revenue Code.